chingu-voyage5/2-Bears/README.md

 ## About
-2 Bears is a free food ordering mobile app to sort through and order food!
+2 Bears is a free mobile food ordering app that generates a QR Code as a ticket that a server can then pickup and scan to associate your order with you!
+As an Admin, you can login and change the category names, order items, their price, and more!
 We worked hard to provide you an immersive experience for your viewing pleasure.
-The APIs used were provided by [Stripe](https://stripe.com/docs) and [QR API (TBD)](#)
+The APIs used were provided by [Stripe](https://stripe.com/docs) and [QR Code Generator API (TBD)](#)

 ## Live Demo